-As a remote-first startup (from day one), we were heavy Slack users.
-Considering moving to Mattermost, or any other alternative, caused many folks to shiver.
-But we switched.
+As a remote-first startup, we were heavy Slack users, so considering a switch to Mattermost caused some angst for many folks on our team.
+And yet we switched.
 Why?
-Because of what matters the most to us:
+Because of the core principles which matter the most to us:

 - Belief in open source